-Historical Perspective: 2017-2018 Fiscal Year
+Historical Perspective: 2018-2019 Fiscal Year

-Revenues for the 2017-2018 fiscal year increased slightly due to the fact that the actual FTES generated was 1,622, which increased from the prior year.
-The District made the decision to move the census enrollment for summer classes into the 2016-2017 fiscal year.
-The actual out of state tuition revenue increased from the budgeted revenues that were included in the 2016-17 fiscal year.
+Revenues for the 2018-2019 fiscal year increased slightly due to the fact that the actual FTES generated was 1,622, which increased from the prior year.
+The actual out of state tuition revenue increased from the budgeted revenues that were included in the 2017-18 fiscal year.
 The District FTES base is fully restored from the decline of prior years.

-Operating costs continued to rise due to salary step increases and overall nondiscretionary expenditures.
-The District did receive a cost of living adjustment (COLA) of 1.56% for approximately \$180,000.
+Operating costs continued to rise due to salary step increases and overall non-discretionary expenditures.
+The District did receive a cost of living adjustment (COLA) of 2.71% for approximately \$290,000.
 These additional funds were used to help pay a portion of the increases to employees' salaries and benefits.
 There has been a significant impact of not having any State funded COLA's for past years.
 This has resulted in reduced available funds to offset operational increases.
 As in the past years, effective District management of expenses during the fiscal year helped to offset some of the increases to non-discretionary expenditures.

 Net position, formerly classified as fund balance, are an indicator of the District's financial position.
-For the past seven fiscal years, the District's fund balance for the general fund has been strong with adequate reserves to offset operating expenditures as needed due to any short term emergency.
+For the past eight fiscal years, the District's fund balance from the unrestricted general fund which is the operational budget for the District, has been strong with adequate reserves to offset operating expenditures as needed due to any short term emergency.

-Projected 2018-2019 Fiscal Year
+Projected 2019-2020 Fiscal Year

-The Board of Trustees for Feather River Community College District adopted a balanced final budget for the 2018-19 fiscal year, in September 2018.
-The current general fund operating budget approved by the Board of Trustees, projects revenues equaling expenses of slightly less than \$23 million.
-The balanced budget required a commitment of \$948,402 of Beginning Fund Balance be used to accomplish this position.
-The District's budgeted revenue was projected based on 1,638 FTES with the difference between the revenue and expenses being supported with the use of Beginning Fund Balance.
+The Board of Trustees for Feather River Community College District adopted a balanced final budget for the 2019-20 fiscal year, on September 12, 2019.
+The current general fund operating budget approved by the Board of Trustees, projects revenues equaling expenses of slightly less than \$22,985,505.
+The balanced budget required a commitment of \$1,285,699 of Beginning Fund Balance be used to accomplish this position.
+The District's budgeted revenue was projected based on 1,749 FTES with the difference between the revenue and expenses being supported with the use of Beginning Fund Balance.